awsdocs/aws-elemental-mediapackage-user-guide/doc_source/what-is-features.md

 MediaPackage does not support audio\-only inputs\.
 The stream configuration from the encoder must include at least one video track\.

 **Captions**
-MediaPackage supports input 608/708 captions and passes them through to the output stream\.
+Your embedded source captions can be CEA\-608 captions, CEA\-708 captions, or both CEA\-608 and CEA\-708\.
+ MediaPackage currently doesn't support manifest signaling for closed captions\.
+The CEA\-608 or CEA\-708 stream will be present in the video\.

 **CDN Authorization**
 MediaPackage supports content delivery network \(CDN\) authorization\.
 For information, see [CDN authorization in AWS Elemental MediaPackage](cdn-auth.md)\.

 **DRM**
 MediaPackage supports content protection through digital rights management \(DRM\)\.
-For information, see [Content encryption in AWS Elemental MediaPackage](using-encryption.md)\.
+For information, see [Content encryption and DRM in AWS Elemental MediaPackage](using-encryption.md)\.

 **HLS Rendition Groups**
 MediaPackage supports rendition groups for incoming and outgoing HLS content\.
 For information about output redundancy groups, see [Rendition groups reference in AWS Elemental MediaPackage](rendition-groups.md)\.